jglatts/CTF-Bepper-Machine/README.md

 # CTF-Bepper-Machine

-An automated testing unit for out FFC Test Fixtures.
+An automated testing unit for our FFC Test Fixtures.